 In the electrical contact type of raingauge, the connection between the gauge and the recorder is made by electrical means.
 The rainwater caught by the collector is stored temporarily in a reservoir.
 After an amount corresponding to 0.5 mm of rainfall has been received, the rising surface touches a needle to close an electric circuit.
 A motor then closes the inlet valve and simultaneously opens a drain valve.
 After the water has drained away, the valves revert to their original state and a single pulse is sent to the recorder.
 Errors occur when the motion of the ship or buoy causes the water level to fluctuate rather than to rise steadily.
 This limitation can be overcome by using a peristaltic pump.
-This device drains a fixed quantity of water (rather than all the water available) each time the contact is made and, therefore, is less sensitive to fluctuations in water level; there are also no valves to maintain.An optical Disdrometer has a measurement volume (preferably cylindrical) that is homogenously illuminated i.e. by an infrared light diode.
-Hydrometeors that pass through this volume cause a light extinction proportional to their cross selectional area.
-Typically hydrometeors are counted and sorted into size bins during an integration time, thus allowing to derive rain, snow and mixed-phase precipitation occurrence, intensity and accumulation.The observation of precipitation by radar requires the use of narrow radar beams and calibrating raingauges together with the addition of specialized equipment to monitor the state of the radar and to apply corrections.
-Radars provided on board ships for other purposes do not have these features and their use for the quantitative observation of precipitation is not normal practice.
+This device drains a fixed quantity of water (rather than all the water available) each time the contact is made and, therefore, is less sensitive to fluctuations in water level; there are also no valves to maintain.

 A third type of recording raingauge is a specifically designed ship raingauge that uses a horizontal and a vertical omnidirectional collector to allow for rainfall measurements at high wind speeds (Hasse et al., 1998).
 By measuring the amount of water that is collected by the vertical collector surface, a correction for the wind effect is possible by using the wind speed measured simultaneously at the site of the instrument.
 Rainfall intensities and amounts are measured and calculated separately for the top and the side collectors and corrected rainfall values are obtained as a wind-speed-dependent weighted average.

+Optical disdrometer

+Because of the inherent wind and turbulence induced undercatch problems with conventional gauges onboard ships and their inability to measure snow, considerable effort went into developing optical distribution droplet meters (disdrometers).
+A comprehensive overview on existing instruments and measurement principles is provided by Michaelides (2008).

+One of the biggest advantages of optical disdrometers over conventional gauges is in measuring the precipitation rate through particle size distributions, which, in case of rainfall, is commonly referred to as the drop size distribution.
+An optical disdrometer for shipboard operation preferably has a cylindrical measurement volume that is homogeneously illuminated (i.e. by an infrared light diode).
+Hydrometeors that pass through this volume cause a light extinction proportional to their cross selectional area.
+Typically hydrometeors are counted and sorted into size bins during an integration time, thus allowing derivation of rain, snow and mixed-phase precipitation occurrence, intensity and accumulation (Klepp, 2015).

+Precipitation radar

+The observation of precipitation by radar requires the use of narrow radar beams and calibrating raingauges together with the addition of specialized equipment to monitor the state of the radar and to apply corrections.
+Radars provided on board ships for other purposes do not have these features and their use for the quantitative observation of precipitation is not normal practice.

 4.2.2.13 Ocean waves

 The main topics of this section are the definitions and behaviour of waves and the visual methods of observing them.
-Automated methods are briefly mentioned in section 4.3 on moored buoys, although they are applied on other types of platforms.
+Automated methods are briefly mentioned in section 4.3 on moored buoys, although they are applied on other types of platforms, too.

 4.2.2.13.1 Definitions and descriptions of waves